Equity in Practice Learning Community

 EiPLC Sites | Cohort 1 | Health Equity

-The first cohort of the EiPLC is made up of two mentor sites and four mentee sites.
-Through collaboration with each other and AISP, they build, test, and implement new models for incorporating community voice in key decisions about cross-sector data use.
+The first cohort of the EiPLC ran from May 2022 to November 2024 and was made up of two mentor sites and four mentee sites.
+Through collaboration with each other and AISP, they worked to build, test, and implement new models for incorporating community voice and racial equity in key decisions about cross-sector data use.
+We are excited to see how their progress will move our field forward.

-The Children’s Services Council (CSC) of Broward County, Florida has been selected as a mentor site in cohort one of AISP’s Equity in Practice Learning Community (EiPLC).
-The team, which includes child welfare, juvenile justice, school district, county and mental health partners will be collaborating to center racial equity and community voice and agency in the governance and use of the Broward Data Collaborative, as well as supporting other cohort sites along their journey.
-The Collaborative’s innovative approach to data sharing has included a focus on community participatory action research, youth system organizing with system professionals, and extensive training for partners and staff on the local history of racism and implicit bias, which EiPLC participation will deepen and strengthen.
+The Children’s Services Council (CSC) of Broward County, Florida served as a Cohort 1 mentor site.
+The team, which includes child welfare, juvenile justice, school district, and mental health partners, worked to center community voice in the governance and use of the Broward Data Collaborative, as well as support other cohort sites along their journey.
+CSC Broward shared lessons from years of community participatory action research (CPAR), youth organizing with system professionals, as well as, prior to 2022, extensive training for partners and staff on the local history of racism and implicit bias.

 EiPLC Sites | Cohort 2 | Education Equity